circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 [Deploying Applications to Heroku](#deploying-applications-to-heroku) | This section describes how you can deploy application to the Heroku platform using the CircleCI Heroku orb.
 [Enabling Custom Slack Notifications in CircleCI Jobs](#enabling-custom-slack-notifications-in-circleci-jobs) | This section describes how you can enable customized Slack notifications in CircleCI jobs.
 {: class="table table-striped"}

+### Notes on Examples
+{:.no_toc}

+* In order to use orbs you must use `version 2.1` config, and enable pipelines for your project.
+* We have indicated where you need to specify a [docker image for your job]({{ site.baseurl }}/2.0/optimizations/#docker-image-choice) with `<docker-image-name-tag>`.
+* If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/orbs/registry/) to see how the jobs are built.
+* In the examples on this page that use orbs, you will notice that the orbs are versioned with tags, for example, `aws-s3: circleci/aws-s3@x.y.z`.
+If you copy paste any examples you will need to edit `x.y.z` to specify a version.
+You can find the available versions listed on the individual orb pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+* Any items in these examples that appear within `< >` should be replaced with your own parameters.

 ## Deploying Software Changes to Amazon ECS